Guidelines for Storing Breast Milk

-What kind of container should I use to store my milk?
+What kind of container should I use when storing breast milk?

 The options include hard or soft containers, with several choices under each category.
 Each has advantages and drawbacks.